 You can then make any other adjustments to get the expected look.

 To add the label to your chart, do the following:

-2. Right-click in the new data series and choose Add Data Labels and then again Add Data Labels in the popup:
+2. Right-click on the added data series and choose Add Data Labels -> Add Data Labels in the popup:

-3. Right-click in the new data series labels and choose Format Data Labels... in the popup menu.
+3. Right-click on the added data series labels and choose Format Data Labels... in the popup menu.